2020-2021 school year - pandemic programming

 Contact learning[at]nikkeiplace.org to book an in-class visit.
 Inquire about extended duration and number of students.

-A comprehensive multimedia guide to teaching about Japanese Canadian history and culture, with a focus on internment, redress, and regeneration all in one kit!
+An object-based toolkit for teaching about Japanese Canadian history and culture through the lens of youth experiences in internment camps.
 Rent JOURNEYS for 3 weeks for your intermediate or senior class.
 You may pick up the kit or have it shipped to your school.

 $40 for 3 week rental.
 Shipping cost may apply